Subscribe to Here’s the Deal, our politics

-But something changed Friday.
+But something changed in March.
 The yield curve was “inverted” and looked like this.

 See how the curve dips and the 10-year interest rate is slightly below the three-month rate?
 What investors are always watching is the yield on the 10-year Treasury.
-As of Friday, that yield had dropped to about 2.44 percent, but the yield on the three-month Treasury bond was slightly higher, at around 2.46 percent.
+On March 22, that yield dropped to about 2.44 percent, but the yield on the three-month Treasury bond was slightly higher, at around 2.46 percent.

 Why is that?
 Basically, investors are buying more of the 10-year bond.
 And based on the rules of supply and demand, that pushes the interest rate down.

 So why are they buying more?
-Basically, it’s a signal they may be betting the economy is going to slow down.
+It’s a signal they may be betting the economy is going to slow down.

-The Federal Reserve announced last week it is not planning any more interest rate hikes.
+The Federal Reserve announced in March it was not planning any more interest rate hikes.
 That could be taken as a sign it, too, is pessimistic about the economy — even that a recession might be down the road.

-The latest news was just “the straw that broke the camel’s back,” said Diane Swonk, chief economist at Grant Thornton.
+The news was just “the straw that broke the camel’s back,” said Diane Swonk, chief economist at Grant Thornton.

-The yield curve has been fairly “flat” in recent months, meaning the difference in the short and long-term bond yields has been fairly small for a while now.
+Even before the yield curve became “inverted,” it had remained relatively “flat,” meaning the difference in the short and long-term bond yields had been fairly small.
 A flat yield curve is often seen as a sign of slower economic growth.

-But Former Fed Chair Janet Yellen downplayed the idea a recession was a foregone conclusion at a Credit Suisse investors conference on Monday in Hong Kong.
+But earlier this year Former Fed Chair Janet Yellen downplayed the idea a recession was a foregone conclusion at a Credit Suisse investors conference in Hong Kong.